Frequently Asked Questions

-If your wallet address is different than the one you used to transfer your funds to, then you used one of the wallets that don't implement the standardized key derivation path defined in ADR 0008.
+If your wallet address is different than the one you used to transfer your funds to, then you used one of the wallets that don't implement the [standardized key derivation path][adr-8].
 If you were using the BitPie wallet see this question.
 Ledger hardware wallet users should refer to this question.

-If you still cannot access your funds, please contact Oasis support.
+If you still cannot access your funds, please contact Oasis support on #wallets Discord channel.

 I sent my ROSE to BinanceStaking address.
 Are they staked?
 Are they lost?
 What can I do?